ericgio/react-bootstrap-typeahead/README.md

 npm install react-bootstrap-typeahead
 ```

-If you want to use the component in a standalone manner, both an unminified development version and a minified production version are included in the `dist` folder.
+If you want to use the component in a standalone manner, both an unminified development version and a minified production version are included in the `build` folder.

 ## Usage
 `react-bootstrap-typeahead` works very much like any standard `input` element.
 It requires an array of options to display, similar to a `select`.

 ```
+var Typeahead = require('react-bootstrap-typeahead');

 <Typeahead
   onChange={this._handleChange}
-  options={data}
+  options={myData}
 />
 ```